eProsima/vulcanexus/docs/rst/tutorials/micro/user_api/user_api_middleware.rst

     :local:
     :backlinks: none

-micro-ROS default rmw layer `rmw_microxrcedds_c <https://github.com/micro-ROS/rmw_microxrcedds>`_ offers a set of utilities to directly configure or interact with the underlying middleware.
+micro-ROS default rmw layer `rmw_microxrcedds_c <https://github.com/micro-ROS/rmw_microxrcedds>`_ offers a set of utilities to directly configure and interact with the underlying middleware.
 The exposed API detailed on this documentation can be used with the ``rmw_microxrcedds_c`` public header: ``#include <rmw_microros/rmw_microros.h>``.

 Transport configuration